 Division of Audits

 Responsible for auditing all funds disbursed by the state and all claims presented for payment to SCO.
 Performs independent audits of government agencies that spend state funds.
 Assures the accuracy of local government claims and financial statements submitted to the state and federal government by annually reviewing and revising audit guidelines, reviewing audits performed by independent local auditors under these guidelines, and performing field audits of state and federal programs.
 Assists and advises local government officials in effective and uniform tax collecting procedures and internal fiscal controls.
 Audits highway users’ tax funds at local levels, and the allocation and apportionment of local property taxes.

 Ensures the integrity and security of SCO technology, employees, and facilities.
 Supports SCO mainframe, public website, and payroll systems with services including application development, desktop support, and project management oversight.

 Issues payments to local governments and schools.
 Works with local governments, prescribing budgeting and accounting guidelines for California’s 58 counties and more than 4,900 special districts.
 Allocates funding to local governments and schools for state-mandated costs and apportionment funding.
 Manages the Property Tax Postponement Program.
 Refunds gas tax on motor fuel not used on highways.
 Collects taxes owed to the state and provides property tax and reference manuals for county tax collectors.
 Approves county cost allocation plans.

-Personnel/Payroll Services Division
+Personnel and Payroll Services Division

 Processes payroll and leave accounting for all state civil service and exempt employees, state court, and California State University employees.
 Provides information required to manage the personnel resources of the state and to properly account for salary and wage expenditures.
 Provides data to the retirement systems necessary for calculation of employee retirement benefits.
 Manages the state’s automated travel expense claim system.